Morwenn/cpp-sort/docs/Miscellaneous-utilities.md

     -> void;
 ```

-`swap_index_pairs` loops over the index pairs in the simplest fashion and calls the compare-exchange operations in the simplest possible way. `swap_index_pairs_force_unroll` is a best effort function trying to achieve the same job by unrolling the loop over indices the best it can - a perfect unrolling is thus attempted, but never guaranteed, which might or might result in faster runtime and/or increased binary size.
+`swap_index_pairs` loops over the index pairs in the simplest fashion and calls the compare-exchange operations in the simplest possible way. `swap_index_pairs_force_unroll` is a best effort function trying to achieve the same job by unrolling the loop over indices the best it can - a perfect unrolling is thus attempted, but never guaranteed, which might or might not result in faster runtime and/or increased binary size.

   [apply-permutation]: Miscellaneous-utilities.md#apply_permutation